tiprankstipranks

 The price of the Company's stock is subject to volatility.

 We have experienced substantial stock price volatility in the past and may continue to do so in the future.
 The price of our stock may be affected by factors such as our financial performance, announcements of technological innovations or new products by us or our competitors, market conditions, and other factors.
 Additionally, the Company, the technology industry, and the overall stock market have, from time to time, experienced extreme stock price and volume fluctuations that have affected stock prices in ways that may have been unrelated to these companies' operating performance.
-Price volatility may cause the average price at which we repurchase our stock in a given period to exceed the stock's price at a given point in time.
-We believe the price of our stock should reflect expectations of future growth and profitability.
+We believe the price of our stock should reflect expectations for future growth and profitability.
 If we fail to meet expectations related to future growth, profitability, dividends, share repurchases, or other market expectations, the price of our stock may decline significantly, which could have a material adverse impact on investor confidence and employee retention.

 Accounting & Financial Operations1 | 4.3%